15 Differences Between GoldMine and Salesforce

 1. Windows-Based vs. Web-Based

 Salesforce does not require software to be installed and maintained.
 Salesforce is served up from redundant data centers in the “cloud”.
-All a user needs to access Salesforce is a browser such as Internet Explorer, FireFox or Safari.
-This means that it does not matter whether a user is on Windows, Mac, Linux, iPad or some other platform.
+All a user needs to access Salesforce is a browser such as Chrome, FireFox or Safari.
+This means that it does not matter whether a user is on Windows, Mac, Linux, iOs or some other platform.
 Extensive security measures, both physical and logical, keep data safe and protected.

 Some end-users still prefer Windows navigation over browser navigation and management at some companies still prefer to run an application in-house vs. in the cloud.